ZubMaksym/battleship_project/README.md

 # battleship_project
-This is a simple project that was made using Tutrle module where you can play battleship against quite smart AI
+This is a simple project that was made using Tutrle module where you can play battleship against quite smart artificial intelegence